Catalog / Photo / Digital Cameras

 Connection ports

-Nowadays, there are several versions of the HDMI interface on the market:
+Currently, several versions of the HDMI interface are available on the market:

-— Headphone output.
-Audio output allows you to connect headphones to the camera.
-As a rule, it is represented by a classic 3.5 mm mini-jack.
-The presence of such a connector provides the ability to monitor sound during video recording in real time.
-This is especially important when filming interviews, vlogs and other similar projects.
+— Headphone Output.
+An audio output that allows headphones to be connected to the camera.
+It is typically represented by a classic 3.5mm mini-jack.
+Such an output provides the ability to monitor sound in real time during video recording.
+This is especially important when shooting interviews, video blogs, and other similar projects.

-— Microphone input.
-Specialized input for connecting an external microphone to the camera.
-External microphones are significantly superior to built-in microphones in sound quality.
-Firstly, they are not so sensitive to the camera’s “own” sounds - from buttons, control wheels, focus motors, etc. (and if the microphone uses a long wire and is not attached to the body, these sounds will not be heard at all).
+— Microphone Input.
+A specialized input for connecting an external microphone to the camera.
+External microphones significantly outperform built-in ones in sound quality.
+Firstly, they are less sensitive to the camera's "own" sounds—from buttons, control wheels, focus motors, etc. (and if the microphone uses a long cable and is not mounted on the body, these sounds will not be audible at all).
 Secondly, external microphones themselves have more advanced characteristics.
-On the other hand, their use is justified mainly for professional video recording; therefore, the presence of a microphone input, as a rule, corresponds to advanced video recording capabilities
+On the other hand, their use is mainly justified for professional video recording; therefore, the presence of a microphone input usually corresponds to advanced video shooting capabilities.